Selco: The Shocking Reality of SHTF Medicine and How to Prep for When the Medical System is GONE

 You need to know ways to keep yourself clean and protected in order to minimize the risk of getting injured or getting ill.

-Get gloves, face masks, working gloves, hand sanitizers, and alcohol pads.
+Get gloves, face masks, work gloves, hand sanitizers, and alcohol pads.
 Then go with antibiotics and tourniquets.

 Think outside of the box.